MinisculeGirraffe/Ospry/README.md

-# Ospry
+# Osprey

-React Native + Expo app using the public API of vultr.com
+React native/Expo iOS/Adnroid app using the public API of vultr.com